Page Navigation

 The challenge: The State Government’s Waste Levy proceeds are not assisting smaller regional communities where existing transfer facilities require significant upgrades to divert waste from landfill.

-The opportunity: Somerset Regional Council calls upon the State Government to provide Council $6.2M over 3 years of State waste levy proceeds to upgrade existing regional waste transfer stations and to fast-track diversion of waste to landfill.
+The opportunity: Somerset Regional Council calls upon the State Government to provide Council $6.2M over 3 years of State waste levy proceeds to upgrade existing regional waste transfer stations and to fast-track diversion away from landfill.